 - Newton’s Diner: open for early-morning, late-night and weekend hours.

-Additionally, Port City Java, just up Partners Way from Hunt Library has coffee and light bites.
+Additionally, Port City Java, just up Partners Way from James B. Hunt Jr. Library has coffee and light bites.
 There are also food trucks along Main Campus Drive, about a 5-minute walk.
 The schedule is available here: Farther afield for dinner, there are several award-winning restaurants in Raleigh close to Centennial Campus:

 - The Pit, 328 W Davie St: Pit-smoked free-range pork, Texas-style brisket & other BBQ staples